josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 that we need to stop them now.

 this is all to say,
-that knowing that i am coming to terms with the dgree of interpersonal interference,
+that knowing that i am coming to terms with the degree of interpersonal interference,
 and algorithmically allowing guilt-content to spawn on my feed,
 pressuring me to "stop being me",
 because that is your reason for my non-marriage?